TÉ DE BOGOTÁ

 Té de Bogotá

-Juan Mayr has been documenting the Sierra Nevada de Santa Marta and its indigenous tribes, the Kogis, since the 70s.
-Through his work he was appointed environment minister and works as a researcher.
+Juan Mayr has been documenting the Sierra Nevada de Santa Marta and its indigenous tribes, the Kogis, since the 80s.
+His photography and political work protected this unique ecosystem, and allowed the Kogis to recuperate their land, gaining access to the sea.
+He was appointed environmental minister and works as a researcher.

 In cooperation with